 Wait until the ProbeDelay time has expired or a PHY-RXSTART.indication primitive has been received.

 If the STA is a FILS STA (11ax)or a 6 GHz HE STA, set the FILSProbeTimer to 0 and starts the FILSProbeTimer.
-While the FILSProbeTimer is less than dot11FILSProbeDelay,(11ax) the STA may skip a probe request transmission and proceed to step g) after setting the ActiveScanningTimer to 0 and starting the ActiveScanningTimer, if one of the following conditions matches:
+While the FILSProbeTimer is less than dot11FILSProbeDelay,(11ax) the STA may skip a Probe Request frame transmission and proceed to step g) after setting the ActiveScanningTimer to 0 and starting the ActiveScanningTimer, if one of the following conditions matches:

 The STA receives a broadcast Probe Request frame that the SME considers to be suitable to discover a candidate AP for association.